 Once here, our students receive a rigorous education that teaches critical, creative and independent habits of thought and expression.
 For that, we rely on innovative teaching and learning opportunities both in- and outside the classroom.
 Here are just a few:

-- The Leadership, Innovation, and Liberal Arts Center (LILAC) helps students make connections between their academic work and life beyond the College by offering career development services, intern- and externships, connections with alumnae/i, and civic engagement with community-based organizations;
+- The Career and Civic Engagement Center helps students make connections between their academic work and life beyond the College by offering career development services, intern- and externships, connections with alumnae/i, and civic engagement with community-based organizations;

 - Our semester long 360° Course Clusters focus on one problem, theme, or experience for the purpose of interdisciplinary research and scholarship;